kylezpa/Ender-5-Configuration-h-and-adv-h/README.md

-# Ender-5-Configuration-h-and-adv-h
-3d Printer
-Firmware.bin is for an ender 5 that is stock.
-Lead screw is 400 steps.
+Firmware.bin is for an ender 5 that is has 2mm lead screw is 800 steps.
+Extruder is a Creality metal at 97.3 steps.
 Manual mesh bed leveling is enabled.